The premise is simple – eat healthier, feel fitter, look younger.

 As well as helping to prevent heart disease, omega-3’s strengthen your skin, hair, and nails, reduce inflammation and dryness and increase circulation to encourage a healthy, glowing complexion.

-How to add to your diet: Try adding them to a salad, sprinkling them on your cereal or yoghurt, or blending them into a smoothie.
+How to add to your diet: Try adding them to a salad, sprinkling them on your cereal or yoghurt, or blending them into a superfood smoothie with some berries.

 You can also use them as a coating on chicken or vegetables and stir-fry.